Scampering and playing, taking long naps on the porch, Luna and Max have come alive with new energy in the past few weeks.

 There are celebrations and ceremonies all over the world during the summer solstice.

 Some of these celebrations have been going on for thousands of years.
-You may join a celebration (possibly virtual this year) or you might create one just for yourself and your animal family.
+You may join a celebration (in person or virtual) or you might create one just for yourself and your animal family.
 Celebrating light and sunshine.

 Taking a little time each day to BE still and simply breathe in and out can totally change your whole perspective.